Inheritance Tax and Estate Tax Laws Are Set to Hit Middle Americans Hard

 In a way it is easier to refer to property as inherited property and the tax on that property as the inheritance tax.
 Whatever term you use, the tax can be huge.

 For the last three or four years the inheritance tax hasn’t really been on the public’s mind, because a person could die and pass a relatively large amount to his or her heirs without paying any tax.
-The Federal limit in 2011 and 2012 was $5 million dollars.
+The Federal limit in 2011 to the present is over $5 million dollars.
 About 16 states also have some sort of state inheritance tax, but generally state inheritance tax issues are superseded by the Federal tax.

 Every Dime is Subject to the Inheritance Tax